Aum Trayambakam

 Summary of the Maha Mrityunjaya Mantra

-The Maha Mrityunjaya Mantra is a prayer to Lord Shiva (part of the hindu trinity, the lord of destruction, penance and meditation) for help in overcoming "death".
-The seeker is more concerned with avoiding spiritual "death" rather than physical "death".
-The mantra is a request to Lord Shiva to lead us to the mountain of meditation, which is indeed Lord Shiva's abode.
 Legend has it that Lord Shiva appeared before his devotee Markandeya (who was destined to die at the age of sixteen) and stopped his aging process a few days before he was supposed to turn sixteen.
 Thus, death would never be able to claim him!
 Hence, this mantra is also referred to as the Markandeya mantra in classical hindu studies.
 The mantra should ideally be repeated 108 times, twice daily, at dawn and at dusk.
+It is particularly useful for meditation and yoga practice.

 maha mrityunjaya mantra in sanskrit

-Listen to the Mrityunjaya Mantra (mp3 260K)
+Listen to or Download the Mrityunjaya Mantra (mp3 260K) for yoga and meditation

 This rendition of the Mrityunjaya Mantra is from the "Chants of India" CD by Ravi Shankar.
 This CD is a must for anyone interested in exploring other mantras.
 All the tracks are excellent, including the Gayatri Mantra.Chants of India by Ravi Shankar